Santa Cruz, Rio de Janeiro: Current

+Santa Cruz has experienced significant urban growth and has a commercial sector that includes banks and a variety of retail businesses.
+The district is served by schools and by the Dom Pedro II Municipal Hospital, which has been modernized and includes facilities for the treatment of burn injuries.

-Santa Cruz is now a rapidly growing district.
-Has a well-developed trade, several banks and numerous and diverse shops.
-It has an educational system that satisfactorily meet the demand and the Municipal Hospital Dom Pedro II recently modernized by the city and specializes in treating burns.
-In addition to two large military units of the Armed Forces: the School of Engineering Battalion and Air Base Santa Cruz, an important center for the defense of Aeronautics and largest complex of fighting Brazilian Air Force, the Cidade das Crianças Brizola, which serves as theme park of the City of Rio de Janeiro (including having a planetary), aimed particularly at children and adolescents, and important historical and cultural monuments.
+It is also home to two major Armed Forces installations: the School of Engineering Battalion and Santa Cruz Air Base, an important Brazilian Air Force facility.
+Other local institutions and attractions include Cidade das Crianças Brizola, a municipal theme park aimed primarily at children and adolescents, as well as several historical and cultural monuments.

 Were installed, particularly near the avenida João XXIII, several industrial enterprises weight, especially the Companhia Siderúrgica do Atlântico (CSA), which changed the landscape and dynamism to the economy of the district.
 It is scheduled for put into operation a factory turbo-power generators for offshore platforms by the end of 2012, an investment of US$60 million of British Rolls-Royce Energy.
 Until 2016 will be installed in an area of 570,000 m^{2} in the industrial district the new processing center vaccines and biopharmaceuticals of Fiocruz, which will invest R$ 800 million, which will be manufactured 600 million doses of vaccine per year.
 It is scheduled to visit Pope Benedict XVI during the World Youth Day 2013.

 It is also characterized as a working-class neighborhood, in which there are many problems such as transportation difficulties, lack of sanitation appropriate at certain points, action of militias in poor communities and environmental problems serious.